Gabriel-Hh/ringzer0ctf-crypt01/README.md

 cipher = 'SYNTPrfneVfPbbyOhgAbgFrpher'
 ```

 Since this was the first challenge of this catagory, I assumed it wouldn't be too complicated and decided to test whether is was a simple ring cipher (AKA rot, caesar cipher).
 Spoiler... it is.
-A ring cipher takes plaintext and maps each character a certain number of letter 'down' the alphabet.
-If you reach the end of your alphabet mapping a character you continue from the start of the alphabet.
+A ring cipher takes plain-text and maps each character a certain number of letters 'down' the alphabet.
+If you reach the end of your alphabet while mapping a character you continue from the start of the alphabet.
 Here is thought process and python code that led to unmasking the cipher text.

 To test this hypothesis, I viewed the steps roughly as: